BowlBird/CSCI-455-Project-2-Server/README.md

 - [JDK 17+](https://www.oracle.com/java/technologies/downloads/#java17)

-Download the jar file in the releases tab and run it with `java -jar [name of jar file]`
+Download the jar file in the releases tab and run it with `java -jar server.jar`.